-So often vets are called out to see a horse with a shuffling lameness where the owner thinks it is related to arthritis.
+So often vets are called out to see a horse with a shuffling lameness that the owner thinks is related to arthritis.

-If you think your horse is “a bit stiff”, the first thing I’d like you to do is rule out laminitis as a potential cause.
+If you think your horse is “a bit stiff”, the first thing to do is rule out laminitis as a potential cause.

-Our article Causes Of Laminitis In Horses discusses more about what predisposed your horse to this life threatening problem in the first place.
+Make sure you check out Causes Of Laminitis In Horses to determine what predisposed your horse to this life-threatening problem in the first place.

-If you notice any one of these signs, get in touch with Your Vet Online and we can help you to triage your horse with the care your horse or pony needs immediately.
+If you notice any one of these signs, get in touch with our vets and we can help you to triage your horse with the care your horse or pony needs immediately.

 - Shifting weight from one foot to another.